coveo/platform-client/README.md

                 showErrorToast(message);
                 throw error;
             },
-        }
+        },
     ],
 });

-platform.withFeatures(
-    notifyOnSuccess('It worked!'),
-    notifyOnError('It failed!'),
+platform.withFeatures(notifyOnSuccess('It worked!'), notifyOnError('It failed!')).field.delete('unwanted-field-id');
-).field.delete('unwanted-field-id');
 ```

 ## Contributing

 ### Guidelines

 -   Make sure your changes are fully tested (when applicable).
 -   We tend to avoid comments in our code base, we strongly prefer good naming and code structure.
 -   Avoid pushing similar changes in different commits if it's within the same feature, because we want the changelogs to be clear and simple.
 To avoid that, there are at least 2 options:
     1. Squash the commits into one when merging (you need to edit the final commit message though)
     1. amend the previous commit when making related changes (`git commit --amend --no-edit`)